Welcome to the Meditation Circle aims to:

-Mindfulness has increasing become exclusive, and beyond the reach of many.
-We aim to plant and foster seeds of opportunity for those people and communities in society who mindfulness does not reach.
-And to encourage and foster teachers and leaders within mindfulness from those who are forgotten and ignored, in particular from the black, asian and ethnic minority communities.
+Mindfulness has become increasing exclusive, and beyond the reach of many.
+We aim to plant and foster seeds of opportunity for those individuals and communities in society who mindfulness does not reach.
+And to encourage and foster mindfulness teachers and leaders from those who are forgotten, ignored or left behind, in particular from the Black, Asian and minority ethnic communities.

-We aim to provide a meditative space where the marginalised, oppressed and those without voice can reclaim a sense of belonging, dignity and purpose, and a connection to the human experience.
+We will record and document life’s stories for the BAME community; and provide safe and healing meditative spaces for them, where the marginalised, oppressed and those without voice can reclaim a sense of belonging, dignity and purpose, and a connection to the human experience.